 EORTC 10085 (Male breast project) completed its first part (retrospective) in September 2013 with 1,822 patients registered.
 It was running in the following countries: the United States of America, Belgium, the United Kingdom, Poland, The Netherlands (BOOG), Ireland (ICORG), Spain, Switzerland (SAKK) and Sweden (SABO), making this a truly international effort.
 FFPE samples have been centralized in EU and US central labs.
-Analysis on a first group of biomarkers (ER, AR, PgR, HER’s-2 and Ki67) is already complete and will be followed soon by the histopathology review.
+Analysis of biomarkers (ER, AR, PgR, HER’s-2 and Ki67) and histopathology review have been completed.

 The 1st results have been presented at SABCS 2014 during the general session and will be published soon.

 EORTC 10981-22023 (AMAROS) was a phase III study comparing a complete axillary lymph node dissection with radiotherapy to the axilla in sentinel node positive patients.
 The main objective of the trial was to provide equivalent local/regional control for patients with proven axillary lymph node metastases, as detected by sentinel node biopsy, with reduced morbidity by treating with axillary radiotherapy instead of axillary lymph node dissection.
 The study completed accrual in April 2010 with 4,828 patients included.
 Final results have been recently accepted for publication in Lancet Oncology (Lancet Oncol.
 2014 Nov;15(12):1303-10).